sorbayhq/sorbay/README.md

 You can now download the [client](https://github.com/sorbayhq/sorbay-client).
 Make sure to point it to your local backend service at `http://localhost:8000/` during setup.

+## Leave a star
+Consider leaving a star on this Github repository if you think what we are building is useful or might be useful at some point.
+We are in our very early stages and we don't collect any telemetry.
+Getting a star is the only viable metric for us to gauge interest.

 ## Hosted Sorbay
 We are currently working on a hosted backend service called [Sorbay Cloud](https://sorbay.io/), due to release in Q2 2023.
 Make sure to join the